EmaMe00/youtubeTOdrive/README.md

 # Requisition
-The library uses in this script is pytube and pydrive.
+This library used in this script is pytube and pydrive.
 You can download and read documentantion from:
 Pydrive: https://pythonhosted.org/PyDrive/
 Pytube: https://pytube.io/en/latest/